 Commercial condition is currently monitored through targeted inspections, responses to customer service requests, building condition audits, risk audits, and some asset committee reporting.
 Condition is not currently monitored in a formal way apart from the areas of risk audits and building condition audits.
-Condition is measured using a 1 - 5 grading system as detailed in Table 1.
+Condition is measured using a 1-5 grading system as detailed in Table 1.

-Condition grading Description Data confidence Description 1 Very good.
-Only planned maintenance required.
-A Highly reliable .
-Sound data, records and / or audits.
-2 Good .
-Minor maintenance required plus planned maintenance. В Reliable .
-Sound data, records and / or audits with some shortcomings or gaps.
-3 Fair .
-Significant maintenance required with some areas of renewal and upgrades. С Uncertain .
-Data incomplete or, limited in scale.
-4 Poor .
-Significant maintenance and renewal and / or upgrades required.
-D Very uncertain.
-Unconfirmed data based on verbal reporting or estimates or out of date data.
-5 Very poor.
-Physically unsound or no longer fit for purpose.
+Data confidence Condition grading Description Description Very good.
+Only planned Highly reliable.
+Sound data, 1 Α maintenance required. records and / or audits.
+Reliable.
+Sound data, records Good.
+Minor 2 В maintenance required plus and / or audits with some planned maintenance. shortcomings or gaps.
+Fair.
+Significant Uncertain.
+Data incomplete or, limited in scale. maintenance required with 3 C some areas of renewal and upgrades.
+Poor.
+Significant Very uncertain.
+Unconfirmed data based on verbal reporting maintenance and renewal 4 D and / or upgrades or estimates or out of date data. required.
+Very poor.
+Physically unsound or no longer fit 5 for purpose.
 Beyond reasonable or achievable rehabilitation.
-The current condition grade averaged over all commercial assets across the shire has been assessed as "Fair" as shown in Table 2.